elliotberdy/screenshot-api/README.md

 ### Web App Design

 The current web app that utilizes the API to display a screenshot of a given url is not currently optimized for all screen sizes.
 The web app needs to be updated to adjust styling and positioning based on what size screen is being used.
-Additionally, the code for the web app needs to be cleaned up and organized more properly.

 ## The Development Story